dataiads/nuxt-module/README.md

 * `$reportError` to report an error to Dataïads api

 This plugin cannot be disabled.

+### Urls
+Exposes URL related functions
+* `oriUrl(link: string, query?: Record<string, string>): string` forces mirrored domain from runtime configuration on a link, with optional extra query paramaeters.
+* `isSafeLink(link: string): boolean` a utility function to check that a links redirects to the mirrored domain

 ### Google Fonts
 Loads Google Fonts on the page.
 The requested fonts must be listed in the runtime configuration using `googleFonts` attribute.